IntegralEquations/Inti.jl/docs/src/examples/poisson.md

 ## Integral operators

-We can now assemble the required volume potential:
+We can now assemble the required volume potential.
+To obtain the value of the particular solution ``u_p`` on the boundary for the modified integral equation above we will need the volume integral operator mapping to points on the boundary, i.e. operator:

 ```@example poisson
 using FMM2D #to accelerate the maps